For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Lively communities across the region have translated across to buyers wanting to settle in the area.
 Towns like Muswellbrook and Scone offer great value for money particularly given their excellent road and rail links.

-In some towns such as Dungog and Merriwa, buying a larger property saves money compared to buying a smaller property.
-It’s these little trends that make the Upper Hunter property market one of the most varied in all of New South Wales.
+In some towns such as Dungog and Merriwa, property prices have dropped slightly while rental yields have increased.
+It’s these little trends that make the Upper Hunter property market one of the most in demand in all of New South Wales.

-Our Maitland property experts can give you all the advice you need to work out the best way to get on the property ladder today.
+Our Maitland home brokers can give you all the advice you need to work out the best way to get on the property ladder today.